 Kryptonite, OnGuard and Abus.
 The three biggest bike lock brands in the world.
-They also make the best bike locks in the world.
+They also make some of the best bike locks in the world.

 Three very different brands, I compare them here for three important qualities to see who comes out on top:

 1. Build Quality and Reliability

 You can really feel the quality when you hold an Abus lock.
-Nearly all their locks are double bolted, which makes them more secure.
+Most of their locks are double bolted, which makes them more secure.
 And the steel they use tends to have the best strength to weight ratio.

 And for those locks still manufactured in Germany, closer control over the production process makes it easier for Abus to ensure consistently high build quality and reliability.
 In fact, here’s a great article on the manufacturing and testing processes at Abus.
 And here’s another one.

 While Kryptonite don’t quite match Abus for quality or reliability, they’re not far off.
 Their locks are generally well made, perform reasonably well in adverse weather conditions and last a long time.

-However, more recently they have completely overhauled the technology and production techniques used in their locks and there has been a marked improvement in both quality and reliability.
+However, more recently they have completely overhauled the technology and production techniques used in their locks, and there has been a marked improvement in both quality and reliability.

 In general, Abus is the most expensive of the three brands.
 This is particularly noticeable in the US, where Abus locks nearly always cost more than similar locks from both Kryptonite and OnGuard.

-Kryptonite sits in the middle and then at the bottom of the price range is OnGuard.
-And of course this is the great thing about OnGuard locks.
+And then at the bottom of the price range is OnGuard.
+And of course, this is the great thing about OnGuard locks.
 They’re often half the price of Kryptonite and Abus locks that offer comparable levels of protection!

 3. Customer Service